 Follow these steps to turn on encryption:

-- Open the iTunes app on your Mac.
+On macOS 10.14 or older, open the iTunes app on your Mac.
 Click the tiny iOS device icon in the iTunes toolbar.
+On macOS 10.15 (Catalina), rather than using iTunes, locate the iOS device in any Finder window sidebar.

 3. The device's Summary screen will be displayed: